pingtimeout/polaris-tools/benchmarks/README.md

 - `org.apache.polaris.benchmarks.simulations.CreateTreeDataset`: Creates a test dataset with a specific structure.
 It is a write-only workload designed to populate the system for subsequent benchmarks.
 - `org.apache.polaris.benchmarks.simulations.ReadTreeDataset`: Performs read-only operations to fetch namespaces, tables, and views.
 Some attributes of the objects are also fetched.
 This benchmark is intended to be used against a Polaris instance with a pre-existing tree dataset.
 It has no side effects on the dataset and can be executed multiple times without any issues.
 - `org.apache.polaris.benchmarks.simulations.ReadUpdateTreeDataset`: Performs read and update operations against a Polaris instance populated with a test dataset.
 It is a read/write workload that can be used to test the system's ability to handle concurrent read and update operations.
 It is not destructive and does not prevent subsequent executions of `ReadTreeDataset` or `ReadUpdateTreeDataset`.
+- `org.apache.polaris.benchmarks.simulations.TableCommitsCreator`: Creates table commits at a configurable rate while also performing read operations.
+This benchmark is useful for testing the system's ability to handle table commits and can be used to generate a history of thousands of commits for tables.

 ## Parameters